Rehabilitating Historic County Courthouses

 - Work to create local jobs;

-- Majority of expenditures pays for labor as opposed to materials—given that rehabilitation work deals largely with repairs to existing building fabric, comparatively little is spent on purchase of materials;
+- Majority of expenditures pay for labor as opposed to materials—given that rehabilitation work deals largely with repairs to the existing building fabric, comparatively little is spent on the purchase of materials; and

 - Assist in preserving Washington’s civic legacy and heritage!

-For more information about this program, please contact Chris Moore of the Washington Trust for Historic Preservation at 206-624-9449 or via email.
+For more information about the program, please also see DAHP’s website or contact Huy Pham of the Washington Trust for Historic Preservation at 206-462-2999 or via email@example.com.